SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-performance-considerations.md

 	+ Cookies have a built in data expiration mechanism.

 	See the **CookieCheckSkip** method in the [Customizer.aspx.cs Class](https://github.com/OfficeDev/PnP/blob/master/Solutions/OD4B.Configuration.Async/OD4B.Configuration.AsyncWeb/Pages/Customizer.aspx.cs) in the [OD4B.Configuration.Async (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/master/Solutions/OD4B.Configuration.Async) to see how server side code is used to evaluate Cookies.

+**Implementing your own 'man-in-the-middle' cache layer** Sometimes, it makes sense to create your own custom cache layer.
+A good example is when you need to return information from a User's Profile.
+The User Profile APIs sometimes take a long time to execute.
+To provide end users with a fast user interface experience you can create a remote timer job to query the user profile service and store the information in a variety of data stores.
+Then, you can create a service to allow you to query the data stores via JavaScript calls from SharePoint Add-ins.

+Azure has many different storage mechanisms that may be used to store information, many of which perform extremely fast, like Table Storage and Blob Storage.
+Azure also allows you to create a web app to host the service and secure all of the data and the service with the same Azure Active Directory as an Office 365 SharePoint tenancy, or even an on-premises SharePoint environment with DirSync enabled.

 **When is it a good fit?**